alfred-jayaprakash/kke-solutions/jenkins/Create-Chained-Builds.md

 * Click the newly created Job and click `Build Now`
 * You should see a new build getting triggered and complete successfully.
 * Check the `Console Output` to see that `SSH: Transferred 1 file(s)`
+* Go to back to the terminal and check that you see a `index.html` under `/data` folder of the storage server

 ### Step 8: Setup Gitea Webhooks
 * Go back to Gitea UI